kianpu34593/asebasic/README.md

 #### STEP 0: Cif File Preparation
 * Before downloading your favorite material's cif file, you want to create a directory to store it.
 Since you already spent time creating one directory, why not create a directory to store the final database as well?
 Luckily, a big directory creation function is implemented.

-    * You can create the input and ouput directories as following:
+    * You can create the input and output directories as follows:
         ```python
         from actgpaw import utils as ut
         ut.create_big_dir()